xyproto/zsnes/README.md

 * Thorsten "mirabile" Glaser - more OpenBSD integration
 * Mitchell "The Khan Artist/Noxious Ninja" Mebane - manpage

-## HOW OPENGL RENDERS THE SNES VIDEO BUFFER
+## How OpenGL renders the SNES video buffer

 The SNES video buffer has dimensions 288x224 (sometimes 288x239 for certain games; however I have not come across any).
 The first 16 and last